Parking & Traffic Information

 Review Procedure

-• Reviews must be filed in writing with Campus Safety within five (5) working days of receipt of ticket.
-(Receipt is defined as the day following the issuance of the ticket)
+• Appeals must be completed within five (5) working days of receipt of ticket.

 Back to the top